nios-students/docs/wiki/FAQ'S.md

 Ans: No, calculators not allowed.
 Please refer the picture from *Guidelines for Centre Superintendents for Theory Examinations*
 ![{F44989A0-83EC-4717-94FC-AED59EA79440}](https://github.com/user-attachments/assets/584bd151-4700-40bd-8dad-9f1ee46d4938)

+> [!NOTE]
-Note: "However, in the case of learners with disabilities" They're talking about computers/Typewriters here.
+> "However, in the case of learners with disabilities" They're talking about computers/Typewriters here.

 # Are NIOS exam centers different from your study Centre?